tnathu-ai/Classify-House-Price-Ranges-Hanoi/README.md

 ### Metrics

-Metrics like accuracy, precision, recall are good ways to evaluate classification models for balanced datasets, but if the data is imbalanced and there’s a class disparity, then other methods like ROC/AUC, Gini coefficient perform better in evaluating the model performance.
+Metrics like accuracy, precision, recall are good ways to evaluate classification models for balanced datasets like what we would do in the project

 ### How do I download the dataset?